krishnakalisarkar/Stock_Analysis/README.md

 •	Fixes bugs.

 **Cons of Refactoring:**

 *"You shouldn't refactor if a deadline is near.”
 Says Martin Fowler*
 •	Code refactoring is time-consuming.
 It takes anywhere many hours to update the existing codes in small projects.
 Big projects require even longer hours which is disadvantageous.
 •	If big changes and modifications are needed to the system’s structure, it is easier to build new code from scratch.
 •	Refactoring can mess up with the existing code and the code can break apart, taking longer hours to fix that.

 **2.How do these pros and cons apply to refactoring the original VBA script?**

 •	**Pros:**
-	The execution time was shorter 0.46875 seconds.
+	.The execution time was shorter 0.46875 seconds.
-	The code size is shorter, removed duplicated codes.
+	.The code size is shorter, removed duplicated codes.
-	The code is more structured and well designed with messages.
+	.The code is more structured and well designed with messages.
-	Easy to maintain and understand in the future.
+	.Easy to maintain and understand in the future.

 •	**Cons:**
-	Took longer time to clean up.
+	.Took longer time to clean up.
-	The code would break from time to time and debugging took a long time.
+	.The code would break from time to time and debugging took a long time.